 Going back further, Trump maintained a longstanding opposition to the War on Drugs and offered an elementary solution: make all drugs legal, tax them, and use the revenue to educate the public about the dangers of drug use.
 In 1990 he told the Sarasota Herald-Tribune: “We’re losing badly the war on drugs … You have to legalize drugs to win that war.
 You have to take the profit away from these drug czars.”

 The biggest takeaway from Trump’s statements on marijuana legalization: his position is extremely malleable.
 Will he be swayed more by the building will of the people, or some other force?
+While Trump’s initial comments during the election campaign suggested that he’d be open to allowing states such as Florida to decide whether their citizens can only get marijuana from medical fl dispensaries, he has since taken a stronger, more preventative stance.

 Donald Trump’s VP has overseen some of the most draconian marijuana penalties in the country as governor of Indiana.
 He’s also financially tied to the prohibition industry: A big donor to his 2012 gubernatorial campaign was the Geo Group — one of the country’s largest private prison companies — which sees obvious financial benefits from the locking up of drug offenders.

 Pence’s tough-on-crime agenda has shown softness in select drug-related situations, however.
 Last year during a press conference to discuss the task force he launched to find alternative ways to combat drug abuse, he stated: “We simply cannot arrest our way out of the problem.
 We have to recognize that we also have to address the root causes of addiction and focus on treatment.”
 (It’s worth noting that Geo touts its ability to rehabilitate offenders.)
 Pence also enacted a needle-exchange program to help combat the state’s HIV epidemic.
+Policies like this are vital for the health of the public.
+Even things like Countrywide Testing 4 panel urine drug tests help protect the safety of drug users.

 In the end, it’s probably not a great sign that the most encouraging quote we could find from Pence on marijuana legalization is nothing more than a third-hand anecdote: “I’m not there yet,” Pence reportedly told a dinner guest when pressed on medical marijuana earlier this year.
 “But I can see it.'”